Calendar

 ZHENG Wen-Hao

 ZHENG Wen-Hao (b.
 1994) was born in Taoyuan and now lives and creates in Bali, Taiwan.
-He received his master’s degree from the School of Fine Arts, Taipei National University of the Arts.
+He received his master’s degree from the Department of Fine Arts, Taipei National University of the Arts.
 ZHENG pays attention to perceiving and scavenging daily objects, capturing sentiments and personal experiences scattered in quotidian life through collecting and assembling combined with elements of kinetic art, images, and spatial installation in his works.
 In the meantime, through the arrangement of objects in the air, he arouses viewers’ body perception and opens up diverse approaches of interpretation with his seemingly malfunctioning kinetic aesthetics to sketch out the map of “ZHENG kinetics.”
 His works have been included in exhibitions, such as the Taipei Art Awards at the Taipei Fine Arts Museum (2022), Refining Is Vapor at Xinban Art Gallery (2022), Suwon International Art Festival at 111CM, Korea (2022), Before the Turbulence at Mizutani Art (2022), and Flying Soil Manufacture at Mi Project (2019), and the work Inverted Fulcrum was collected by the Lihpao Cultural and Arts Foundation in 2020.
 He has also been awarded the Shih An Art Creation Grant (2022), the Contemporary Sculpture Lihpao Art Award—Special Jury Prize (2021), and the Tainan New Arts Award (2019).